wexi/fdf2csv/README.md

 # Usage

-fdf2csv.py filename[#\*.fdf]
+./fdf2csv.py [-dry] filename[#.fdf] [codec]

-Adds row/data to the outaput filename.csv if it exists.
+Adds row/data to the output filename.csv if it exists.
 It is assumed that the FDF fields are unique; They would become the CSV column names.

 A \_serno field is introduced if the input filename has a trailing serial number.

 The input filename can include the file path (with a leading tilde for home page).
 The output CSV has the trailing digits removed.

+In a dry run the number of CSV fields is only counted and printed.

+./fdftocsv.sh is a shell script that handles multiple FDF blobs.